ocular-d/writing-extension-pack/docs/word-count.md

 # Word Count

-::: tip This topic will cover
+::: tip This topic will cover:
 A status bar contribution that reports out the number of works in a Markdown document as you interact with it.

 :bulb: {{ $page.readingTime.text }}